emilylakic/cs441-airplanedistancetracker/README.md

 ## Functionality

 Implements a custom graphing widget on SurfaceView that allows the user to draw a line from a starting point to a destination, emulating the flight path of an airplane.
 Once the user reaches the destination with their drawn line, the estimated flight duration will appear as a time in the format 'Xh YYm'.
 Two buttons are provided to allow the user to choose their respective starting point and destination, in this app being 'California to Montana' and 'Florida to New York'.
+A pinch-to-zoom feature is also provided to allow the user to zoom in on the header image.

 ## Design Features